-Check the level of the wash fluid.
+- Check the level of the wash fluid.
 The level should be above the minimum line marked on the wash fluid bottle.
-Leaking isolation valve seals can cause the wash fluid level to change.

-- Connections to the isolation fluid pump (K) and the inlet at the bottom of the Merkur AA fluid pump (L). - Fluid weep hole (WH).
+Leaking isolation valve seals can cause the wash fluid level to change. - Connections to the isolation fluid pump (K). - Fluid weep hole (WH).
 If the fluid seal has broken, fluid eventually fills up behind the piston and causes fluid to leak out of the weep hole on the left.

-Figure 28 Inspect for Fluid Leaks
+Figure 30 Inspect for Fluid Leaks

-Figure 29 Wipe Off Isolation Valve Components
+Figure 31 Wipe Off Isolation Valve Components

 - Inspect the fluid hose (HW).
-Check for any leakage or bulges in the outer cover which may indicate an internal leak. - 8.
-Inspect the gun for fluid leaks.
+Check for any leakage or bulges in the outer cover which may indicate an internal leak. - Inspect the gun for fluid leaks.
 See your gun manual.